Upper Peninsula of Michigan: Climate

 The Upper Peninsula has a humid continental climate (Dfb in the Köppen climate classification system).
 The Great Lakes have a great effect on the larger part of the peninsula.
 Winters tend to be long, cold, and snowy for most of the peninsula, and because of its northern latitude, the daylight hours are short—around 8 hours between sunrise and sunset in the winter.
 Lake Superior has the greatest effect on the area, especially the northern and western parts.
-Lake-effect snow causes many areas to get in excess of 100–250 in of snow per year—especially in the Keweenaw Peninsula and Gogebic County, and to a lesser extent Baraga, Marquette and Alger counties, making the western UP a prominent part of the midwestern snow belt.
+Lake-effect snow causes many areas to get in excess of 100–250 in of snow per year—especially in the Keweenaw Peninsula and Gogebic County, and to a lesser extent Baraga, Marquette and Alger counties, making the western UP a prominent part of the midwestern snowbelt.

 Records of 390 in of snow or more have been set in many communities in this area.
 The Keweenaw Peninsula averages more snowfall than any other location east of the Mississippi River.
 Because of the howling storms across Lake Superior, which cause dramatic amounts of precipitation, it has been said that the lake-effect snow makes the Keweenaw Peninsula the snowiest place east of the Rockies.
 Herman averages 236 in of snow every year.
 Lake-effect snow can cause blinding whiteouts in just minutes, and some storms can last for days.
 Hancock is found frequently on lists of the snowiest cities in America.

 The banana belt along the Wisconsin border has a more continental climate since most of its weather does not arrive from the lakes.
 Summers tend to be warmer and winter nights much colder.
 Coastal communities have temperatures tempered by the Great Lakes.
 In summer, it might be 10 F-change cooler at lakeside than it is inland, and the opposite effect is seen in winter.
 The area of the Upper Peninsula north of Green Bay through Menominee and Escanaba (and extending west to Iron River) does not have the extreme weather and precipitation found to the north.
 The coldest temperature officially recorded in the Upper Peninsula was -48 °F in Humboldt in January 1915.

 Time zones

-Like the entire Lower Peninsula, most of the Upper Peninsula observes Eastern Time.
-However, the four counties bordering Wisconsin are in the Central Time zone.

-In 1967, when the Uniform Time Act came into effect, the Upper Peninsula went under year-round CST, with no daylight saving time.
-In 1973, the majority of the peninsula switched to Eastern Time; only the four western border counties of Gogebic, Iron, Dickinson, and Menominee continue to observe Central Time.
+Like the entire Lower Peninsula, most of the Upper Peninsula is within the Eastern Time Zone.
+However, the four counties bordering Wisconsin are in the Central Time Zone.
+In 1967, when the Uniform Time Act came into effect, the Upper Peninsula went under year-round Central Standard Time, with no daylight saving time.
+In 1973, the majority of the peninsula switched to Eastern Standard Time; only the four western border counties of Gogebic, Iron, Dickinson, and Menominee continue to observe Central Standard Time.
 Daylight saving time is observed peninsula-wide.